m-2k/erlach/README.md

 ## Feedback

 * Twitter `@_m_2k`
-* Known errors make as issue in this repository
+* On errors make as issue in this repository